 “There is no chemical solution to a spiritual problem.”

-This slogan addresses the belief that addiction is a spiritual problem.
+This slogan addresses the belief that addiction is a spiritual problem and is a core of AA 12 steps.
 The Big Book of Alcoholics Anonymous says, “Its main objective [the Big Book] is to enable you to find a Power greater than yourself which will solve your problem.”
-Thus, in recovery, finding a spiritual solution is necessary for long-lasting results.
+Thus, in the 12 steps to recovery, finding a spiritual solution is necessary for long-lasting results.
 This begins once the critical care phase has passed.
 A holistic recovery approach takes into account all of a person’s physical, mental, and social conditions in the treatment of illness.